 Before we get to the food, let me just tell you that my mom was the absolute perfect picnic organizer.
 Growing up we had a little house on the beach we used to spend almost every weekend, summer and Christmas at.
-We would spend all Saturday at the beach, and my mom always knew when we were totally tired of swimming, running around in the sand and were absolutely famished.
+We would spend all Saturday at the beach, and my mom always knew exactly when we were tired of swimming, running around in the sand and were absolutely famished.
 She would set up a total spread including sandwiches, chips, sides like potato salad, pasta salad, fruit salads, treats and her orange smiles.
-Orange smiles were these orange half moon slices with the rind still on them that we would put in our mouths, rip the fruit out while the rind was hanging out and we all had... well... orange smiles!
-We drank iced tea with lots of lemon and we always had chocolate or cookies for dessert.
+Orange smiles were these orange half moon slices with the rind still on them, that we would put in our mouths, rip the fruit out while the rind was hanging out and we all had... well... orange smiles!
+We drank iced tea with lots of lemon and we always had chocolate in the cooler, or enjoyed cookies for dessert.

 Those picnics were my rock on weekends.
 They were the most special part of the day.
 Although my immediate family only consisted of my mom and I, there were always friends hanging out with us at the beach and this was a total party.
 My mom was the absolute matriarch too.
-She couldn't sit in the sand due to her disability, but she would sit on the huge roots of a tree, with all of us on a blanket right below her.
+She couldn't sit in the sand due to her illness and disability, but she would sit on the huge roots of a tree, with all of us on a blanket right below her.
 It was like a total Native American indian scene, only with potato chips and bikinis.

 Needless to say I learned a ton about what foods are perfect for packing on the go, and yes, I have veganized every single one of my childhood favorites, and today I'm giving you a ton of ideas!